THEA - Theatre

 THEA 150R.
 Production Processes (1).

 Cross-listed as DANC 150R.
 An introduction to the nonperformance areas of theatrical production (management, design and technical fields).
 Through lectures and related projects, the course provides an overview of design and production processes in the performing arts, as well as in the role of the stage manager and other department leadership roles.
 Material is geared towards BFA and BA majors in the School of Performing Arts.
+Prerequisite(s): THEA 180E or DANC 180E with a grade of C or better.

 THEA 180.
 Theater Practicum (1).